 Water is a key component of cement production.
 While it is an unavoidable part of manufacturing, in today’s world, one cannot ignore the threat of water shortage.
 As a growing concern globally, the Ambuja Cement team knew that they needed to replace every drop that was used.
 Yet of all the energy alternatives, water remains the irreplaceable natural element.
 Plans were drawn out to minimise all usage and increase efforts in conservation and replenishment.
 Methods such as check dams, river linking, micro and drip irrigation, and conventional dams ensured that even scarce areas of Rajasthan and Gujarat boosted their water supplies.
 But the team set their goals above simply replacing the amount of water they used.
 They decided to give back to the environment more than they could ever take.

 A combination of various programmes and revolutionary techniques were employed.
 Through rainwater harvesting, large quantities of water were collected that would have otherwise gone unused.
 Used quarries were given a new life by converting them into manmade lakes and wetlands.
 Pioneering innovation like ‘Modular Curing’ reinvented the cement curing process by placing special plastic sheets over wet concrete slabs.This saved effort and more importantly, water.
 The results grew steadily each year.
 Today, Ambuja Cement is possibly the first cement company in the world to be certified ‘Water Positive’.
-The company was certified 'Two Times Water Positive' in 2011, and created another benchmark among cement companies in india by obtaining a whopping 'Four Times Water Positive' certification in 2014.
+The company was certified 'Two Times Water Positive' in 2011, and created another benchmark among cement companies in india by obtaining a whopping 'Over five Times Water Positive' certification in 2014.
 The assessment was carried out by the leading global certification body, DNV GL.
 The team has achieved its ambition of becoming ‘Five Times Water Positive’ by 2017.
 It was a difficult task but every drop added is a victory for our team, and the planet.

 The Rabriyawas Plant received the honour of ‘Excellent Water Efficient Unit’ at the National Award for Excellence in Water Management, 2012.